Valet12/Coffee-webpage/README.md

 # Coffee-webpage
-This repository contains the source code for the official **Coffee Webpage** of Toro Rosdriguez.
+This repository contains the source code for the official **Coffee Webpage** of Toro Rodriguez.

 ## License